jackmg2/RedditApps/QuickComment/README.md

 * Enable auto-commenting in app settings
 * Comments post automatically when flaired posts are created
 * Priority system ensures the most relevant comment is selected
+* For users with multiple comment templates, one is randomly chosen

 ## ⚙️ Settings to be even faster
 * Enable auto-commenting on flaired posts